drewconway/mturk_coder_quality/README.md

 	                  is 'n'.
 	  --master {y,n}  Should the Master Categorization Qualification be added to this HIT?
 Default is 'n'.
+	  --access ACCESS  Your AWS access key.
+Will look for boto configuration file if nothing is provided
+	  --secret SECRET  Your AWS secret access key.
+Will look for boto configuration file if nothing is provided

 This script automatically creates both the a new Qualification Type based on the set manipulation, and a given set of HITs linked to that qualification type.
 The qualification type's title is a reference to the manipulation, as *Qualification test #`count`+(`tol` / 100)*, such that if `count`=4 and `tol`=50 the qualification title will be *Qualification test #4.5*.